 Having a Juvenile Defense Lawyer By Your Side

 If your child has been arrested for a juvenile crime, the most important thing you can do is to consult with an experienced juvenile criminal defense lawyer.
-Your attorney will be able to guide you through each step in the juvenile court process and advocate for the most lenient disposition available.
+Your attorney will be able to guide you through the juvenile court procedure and advocate for the most lenient disposition available.

-If you need a juvenile court defense attorney in Union County, Middlesex County, or Monmouth County, contact me, Anthony N. Palumbo, through the email form on my website or at 1-866-664-8118 for a free and confidential consultation.
-As a partner at the law office of Palumbo & Renaud, I've been representing juvenile defendants for almost four decades, and as a longstanding member of the legal community, a former prosecutor, and a current criminal defense attorney, I can help get the best results possible in your case.
+If you need a New Jersey criminal defense lawyer in Union, Middlesex, Somerset, Ocean or Monmouth County, contact me, Anthony N. Palumbo, through the email form on my website or at 1-866-664-8118 for a free and confidential consultation.
+I've been representing juvenile defendants for almost four decades, and as a longstanding member of the legal community, a former prosecutor, and a current criminal defense attorney, I can help get the best results possible in your case.